|City/Town: • Apollo Beach|

 |Photojournalist: • David Bulit|

-This mansion in Lee County was a victim of the subprime mortgage crisis, a nationwide financial crisis that occurred between 2007 and 2010, and contributed to the Great Recession.
-The crisis was triggered by the collapse of a housing bubble in the 2000s, leading to a massive number of foreclosures and people who were unable to pay their mortgage.
+The owners of this mansion in Apollo Beach, Florida were victims of the subprime mortgage crisis, a nationwide financial crisis that occurred between 2007 and 2010, and contributed to the Great Recession.
+The crisis was triggered by the collapse of a housing bubble in the 2000s, leading to a massive number of foreclosures and people who were unable to pay their mortgages.